Pedrost31/breakableflask/README.md

 A simple vulnerable Flask application.efe

-This can be used to test out and learn exploitation of common web application vulnerabilities.
+This can be used to test out and learn exploitation of common web applicaeftion vulnerabilities.

 Originally written because I wanted a very simple, single file vulnerable app that I could quickly run up to perform exploitation checks against.